CV examples

 How to write a CV while in university?

-Is there a specific writing style and CV layout to use for a student CV?
+Is there a specific writing style to use for a student CV?

 What layout is best for a university student CV?